B of A Securities Upgrades Synopsys (SNPS)

-Fintel reports that on December 8, 2025, B of A Securities upgraded their outlook for Synopsys (NasdaqGS:SNPS) from Underperform to Neutral.
+Fintel reports that on December 11, 2025, B of A Securities upgraded their outlook for Synopsys (NasdaqGS:SNPS) from Neutral to Buy.

 See our leaderboard of companies with the largest price target upside.